Making investing make sense.

 What Is an IRA?

-An IRA is usually a retirement account you open yourself instead of receiving through work.
-It still lives in the retirement world, just through a different doorway.
+An IRA is usually a retirement account you open yourself instead of getting through work.

 What Is an ETF?

-An ETF is a fund that can hold many investments inside it and still trade during the day like a stock.
+An ETF can hold many investments inside one fund while still trading like a stock.

 What Is Inflation?

-Inflation means prices can rise over time, so the same amount of money buys less than it used to.
+Inflation means prices can rise over time, so the same money buys less than it used to.

 You are not as far behind as you think.

 A lot of people have a 401(k), hear market headlines, or try an investing app without ever getting a clean explanation of how the pieces fit together.
-That is exactly why InvestHelp exists.
+InvestHelp exists to make those pieces easier to see in the right order.

 I have a 401(k) and don’t understand it

-The fastest path for people who want their workplace account to stop feeling like mystery paperwork.
+The fastest path for people who want their workplace plan to stop feeling like mystery paperwork.

 I want to start investing from scratch

-A confidence-building path for true beginners who want the clean version first.
+A calm path for true beginners who want the clean version before the noise starts.

 I’m scared of doing it wrong

-A calmer path for people who want the risk conversation before the hype conversation.
+A steadier path for people who need the risk conversation before the hype conversation.